RQAJohnson/ims-demo/README.md

 Coverage: 34%
-# Project Title
+# Project Title: Inventory Management System

-One Paragraph of project description goes here
+One Paragraph of project description goes here > Project Description: A management system which tracks items, customers and orders.
+Allowing users to manager their inventory with ease.

 ## Getting Started